- Hub too far from Bluetooth device

 Most fixes happen in the first 3 steps.

-Do not place the SwitchBot hub inside a metal cabinet or behind a TV.
-Metal blocks Bluetooth signal dramatically reducing range to just a few feet.
+Do not place the SwitchBot Hub inside a metal cabinet, behind a TV, or on top of a metal shelf.
+Metal blocks Bluetooth signal and can reduce effective range to just a few feet.
+Place it in the open, ideally at waist height in a central location.

 Tools & Requirements